Reconstruction era: Gradual emancipation and compensation

-In an effort to keep border states in the Union, President Lincoln, as early as 1861, designed gradual compensated emancipation programs paid for by government bonds.
+In an effort to keep border states in the Union, Lincoln, as early as 1861, designed gradual compensated emancipation programs paid for by government bonds.
 Lincoln desired Delaware, Maryland, Kentucky, and Missouri to "adopt a system of gradual emancipation which should work the extinction of slavery in twenty years".
 On March 26, 1862, Lincoln met with Senator Charles Sumner and recommended that a special joint session of Congress be convened to discuss giving financial aid to any border states who initiated a gradual emancipation plan.
 In April 1862, the joint session of Congress met; however, the border states were not interested and did not make any response to Lincoln or any congressional emancipation proposal.
 Lincoln advocated compensated emancipation during the Hampton Roads Conference.

 Colonization

-In August 1862, President Lincoln met with African American leaders and urged them to colonize some place in Central America.
+In August 1862, Lincoln met with African American leaders and urged them to colonize some place in Central America.
 Lincoln planned to free the Southern slaves in the Emancipation Proclamation and he was concerned that freedmen would not be well treated in the United States by Whites in both the North and South.
 Although Lincoln gave assurances that the United States government would support and protect any colonies that were established for former slaves, the leaders declined the offer of colonization.
 Many free Blacks had been opposed to colonization plans in the past because they wanted to remain in the United States.
-President Lincoln persisted in his colonization plan in the belief that emancipation and colonization were both part of the same program.
+Lincoln persisted in his colonization plan in the belief that emancipation and colonization were both part of the same program.
 By April 1863, Lincoln was successful in sending Black colonists to Haiti as well as 453 to Chiriqui in Central America; however, none of the colonies were able to remain self-sufficient.
 Frederick Douglass, a prominent 19th-century American civil rights activist, criticized Lincoln by stating that he was "showing all his inconsistencies, his pride of race and blood, his contempt for Negroes and his canting hypocrisy".
 African Americans, according to Douglass, wanted citizenship and civil rights rather than colonies.
 Historians are unsure if Lincoln gave up on the idea of African American colonization at the end of 1863 or if he actually planned to continue this policy up until 1865.